Metabolism (architecture): Hillside Terrace, Tokyo

-Metabolism in context
+In context

 Metabolism developed during the post war period in a Japan that questioned its cultural identity.
 Initially the group had chosen the name Burnt Ash School to reflect the ruined state of firebombed Japanese cities and the opportunity they presented for radical re-building.
 Ideas of nuclear physics and biological growth were linked with Buddhist concepts of regeneration.
 Although Metabolism rejected visual references from the past, they embraced concepts of prefabrication and renewal from traditional Japanese architecture, especially the twenty-year cycle of the rebuilding of the Ise Shrine (to which Tange and Kawazoe were invited in 1953).
 The sacred rocks onto which the shrine is built were seen by the Metabolists as symbolising a Japanese spirit that predated Imperial aspirations and modernising influences from the West.

 In his Investigations in Collective Form Maki coined the term Megastructure to refer structures that house the whole or part of a city in a single structure.
 He originated the idea from vernacular forms of village architecture that were projected into vast structures with the aid of modern technology.
 Reyner Banham borrowed Megastructure for the title of his 1976 book which contained numerous built and unbuilt projects.
 He defined megastructures as modular units (with a short life span) that attached to structural framework (with a longer life span).
 Maki would later criticise the Megastructure approach to design advocating instead his idea of Group Form which he thought would better accommodate the disorder of the city.

 The architect Robin Boyd readily interchanges the word Metabolism with Archigram in his 1968 book New Directions in Japanese Architecture.
 Indeed, the two groups both emerged in the 1960s and disbanded in the 1970s and used imagery with megastructures and cells, but their urban and architectural proposals were quite different.
 Although utopian in their ideals, the Metabolists were concerned with improving the social structure of society with their biologically inspired architecture, whereas Archigram were influenced by mechanics, information and electronic media and their architecture was more utopian and less social.